hove-io/navitia/documentation/slate/source/includes/apis.md

     Code it yourself on JSFiddle
 </a>

-The [isochrones](#isochrones) service exposes another response structure, which is simplier, for the same data.
+The [isochrones](#isochrones) service exposes another response structure, which is simpler, for the same data.

 ### <a name="journeys-parameters"></a>Main parameters